GitWorktree.org logoGitWorktree.org

 # Fetch latest refs from the remote

-git fetch origin
+git fetch origin feature/auth-refactor

-git worktree add ../review origin/feature/review
+git worktree add -b feature/auth-refactor ../acme-review origin/feature/auth-refactor

 If you want a local branch name that differs from the remote, combine -b with the remote ref:

-git worktree add -b review-local ../review origin/feature/review
+git worktree add -b auth-review ../acme-review origin/feature/auth-refactor

 Common Options